emera86/SASmanual-MkDocs/SASmanual/docs/macros/macrovar-at-execution-time.md

 CALL SYMPUTX ('date', PUT(Begin_Date, mmddyy10.));
 ```

 This `CALL` statement assigns the value of the `DATA` step variable `Begin_Date` to the macro variable date.
-The `PUT` function explicitly converts the value of `Begin_Dat`e to a character value using the `MMDDYY10.` format.
+The `PUT` function explicitly converts the value of `Begin_Date` to a character value using the `MMDDYY10.` format.
 The conversion occurs before the value is assigned to the macro variable.

 ## Passing Data between Steps